realzza/xenopy/README.md

 - [ ] define sample rate prior to download

 ## Contact
-You are encouraged to file an issue had you encountered any problems.
+Feel free to file an issue had you encountered any problems.
 Have fun!